ijcd/taggart/README.md

 ## License

-Taggard is released under the Apache License, Version 2.0.
+Taggart is released under the Apache License, Version 2.0.